WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

   :width: 90%
   :align: center

-  Select the desired Manufacturer and Microscope file from those available in the repository.
+  Figure 7: Select the desired Manufacturer and Microscope file from those available in the repository.

 Step 2